robertschnitman/afpj/README.md

-## 4. `mapgrp()`
+## 4. `mapby()`
 ---------------

 The function [`aggregate()`](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/aggregate.html) from R allows for group-wise calculations.
-To reproduce and expand upon it by allowing for element-wise operations while maintaining the Array type, `mapgrp()` offers a solution for generating index-based results.
+To reproduce and expand upon it by allowing for element-wise operations while maintaining the Array type, `mapby()` offers a solution for generating index-based results.

 One may obtain similar output with [`groupby()` or `by()` from the DataFrames library](https://en.wikibooks.org/wiki/Introducing_Julia/DataFrames#Subsets_and_groups).